sidoh/esp8266_milight_hub/README.md

 1. `PUT /gateways/:device_id/:device_type/:group_id`.
 Controls or sends commands to `:group_id` from `:device_id`.
 Accepts a JSON blob.
 The schema is documented below in the _Bulb commands_ section.
 1. `GET /gateways/:device_id/:device_type/:group_id`.
 Returns a JSON blob describing the state of the the provided group.
 1. `DELETE /gateways/:device_id/:device_type/:group_id`.
 Deletes state associated with the provided group.
+1. `(GET|PUT|DELETE) /gateways/:device_alias`.
+Same as the previous three routes except acting on aliases instead of IDs.
+404 is returned if the alias does not exist.
 1. `POST /raw_commands/:device_type`.
 Sends a raw RF packet with radio configs associated with `:device_type`.
 Example body:
     ```
     {"packet": "01 02 03 04 05 06 07 08 09", "num_repeats": 10}